axelitus/fuel-pkg-history/README.md

 ##### History::pop()

-Description: Pops the top-most (current) History_Entry from the History
+Description: Pops the top-most (current) History_Entry from the History.
 Note: this will shorten the entries by one element.

 ```
 $entry = History::pop();
 ```